 Maybe they planned to remain invested for 10 years and your investment goal is just for 2-3 years.
-Or maybe they are planning to exit just after booking a small profit of 50-60% as they do not believe in the stock for long-term, but you bought the stock for a long-term perspective.
+Or maybe they are planning to exit just after booking a small profit of 50-60% as they do not believe in the stock for the long term, but you bought the stock from a long-term perspective.
 How will you understand these?
-It’s foolish to enter in a stock without having an exit strategy.
+It’s foolish to enter a stock without having an exit strategy.

 6. Delayed information:

 While copycat investing, it’s really important to know the entry and exit point of the ace investors.
 Any delay can be a great decider of the returns.
 You might know that the big investor has invested in that stock.
 But if you do not know the entry price and are willing to enter at twice the price at which he/she entered, then this delayed investment can greatly affect the overall returns.

 The big investors are also humans and capable of making mistakes.
 However, they can afford the losses as they have planned everything.
 But can you afford the same loss?

 Overall, theoretically, it sounds good to mimic the portfolio of big investors in the share market.
 However, in practical, copycat investing is tough.
 A retail investor cannot match the resources, opportunities, and flexibilities available to these big investors.

 The best you can do is to keep an eye on the investments of the ace investors and then make your own investment strategy for that stock.
 Tracking stocks is a good idea, however, not doing your homework before investing can definitely hurt your portfolio.